vinej/react-portal/README.md

   * test promise to test asychrone calls
   * MockxxxxService to mock the service layer
 * Normalize CSS with knacss (normalize with steoride)
+* React-Intl setup for international support (en, fr by default)

 ## Installation
 * install nodejs